GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 * Attaching
   * A service account file is required.
 It would be better if we could use user credentials instead.
   * No testing/fallback logic is present for database urls.
   * A debuggee id is required.
-Currently it must be provided in the launch.json file.
+It can be provided in launch.json or selected at launch time.

 * Breakpoint management.
 The system attempts to synchronize breakpoints on the IDE and the backend.
   * Breakpoints remain "active" locally when a snapshot is taken.
 This results in inconsistent state and the breakpoints may be set on the backend again.